bruno-garbaccio/oci-hpc-runbook-Converge/README.md

 # Converge Runbook

 # Introduction
+"As a leading computational fluid dynamics (CFD) software for simulating three-dimensional fluid flow, CONVERGE is designed to facilitate your innovation process.
+CONVERGE features truly autonomous meshing, state-of-the-art physical models, a robust chemistry solver, and the ability to easily accommodate complex moving geometries, so you can take on the hard CFD problems."
+[CONVERGE CFD Website](https://convergecfd.com/)
 This Runbook will take you through the process of deploying a CONVERGE cluster on Oracle Cloud with low latency networking between the compute nodes.
 Running CONVERGE on Oracle Cloud is quite straightforward, follow along this guide for all the tips and tricks.

 <p align="center">